-India is a vast country, and most small villages are often several dozen kilometres from the nearest health clinic or medical centre, and hundreds of kilometres away from specialty hospitals.
+India is a vast country, and most small villages are often several dozen kilometers from the nearest health clinic or medical center and hundreds of kilometers away from specialty hospitals.
 This makes the traditional approach of transporting a patient to the nearest hospital within the ‘golden hour’ impossible.
-As a result, the approach of treating the casualty onsite or en-route to the hospital is a far more viable strategy, and one that has proven to be enormously effective at saving lives.
+As a result, the approach of treating the casualty onsite or en-route to the hospital is a far more viable strategy and one that has proven to be enormously effective at saving lives.

 Most of the casualties from the Kerala Flood were not from drowning, but rather from diseases, and this phenomenon holds true for several other tragedies in the recent past.
-The fact is, disease kills more people than the direct effects of most natural disasters themselves, and this is compounded by a lack of food, contaminated water, the destruction of public services in the afflicted area, and isolation from the surrounding region due to the collapse of local infrastructure.
-Any disaster area is highly susceptible to epidemics, and local healthcare centres are often inadequate to deal a with large scale health crisis all by themselves.
-In these situations, mobile medical centres, which are able to reach disaster afflicted areas in a far shorter time than is required to set up a makeshift hospitals, are an essential tool to prevent the spread of diseases among the vulnerable population.
-They’re also vital component in several drug distribution channels.
+The fact is, the disease kills more people than the direct effects of most natural disasters themselves, and this is compounded by a lack of food, contaminated water, the destruction of public services in the afflicted area, and isolation from the surrounding region due to the collapse of local infrastructure.
+Any disaster area is highly susceptible to epidemics, and local healthcare centers are often inadequate to deal a with large scale health crisis all by themselves.
+In these situations, mobile medical centers, which are able to reach disaster-afflicted areas in a far shorter time than is required to set up makeshift hospitals, are an essential tool to prevent the spread of diseases among the vulnerable population.
+They’re also a vital component in several drug distribution channels.

-Mobile medical units offer the government all the advantages of an ambulance i.e. speed and cost effectiveness, mixed with the benefits of a health centre i.e. good healthcare facilities.
+Mobile medical units offer the government all the advantages of an ambulance i.e. speed and cost-effectiveness, mixed with the benefits of a health center i.e. good healthcare facilities.
 They solve several of the unique geographical, demographical, and economic issues that infringe on the healthcare rights of millions of Indians, and give hope to countless individuals in India’s villages.
-ZHL operates a fleet of several such MMUs, which have played an invaluable role in saving the lives of people in some of the most remote and forgotten parts of the country, and even in disaster stricken areas.
-In fact, in a span of just 6 years ZHL has served more than 50,15,875 people with the help of MMU’s.
-A world where every Indian will be within range of hospital, may well be closer than anyone thinks.
+ZHL operates a fleet of several such MMUs, which have played an invaluable role in saving the lives of people in some of the most remote and forgotten parts of the country, and even in disaster-stricken areas.
+In fact, in a span of just 6 years, ZHL has served more than 50,15,875 people with the help of MMU’s.
+A world where every Indian will be within the range of hospital may well be closer than anyone thinks.